 This blog is an attempt to record and share thoughts and ideas about these and other mutable areas and sites within cities, as well as posts about books and bookshops I have enjoyed – plus the occasional digression into other territories such as music, art history and landscape in a more general sense.

 Why Richly Evocative?

-I once set up a spoof book review website called Richly Evocative, which featured ridiculously exaggerated examples of hackneyed publishers’ blurbs (at the time I had a job writing copy for Book Club Associates), this site no longer exists, but I’ve kept the name as it seems appropriate for a blog where I bang on about places I have been and things I have liked.
+I once set up a spoof book review website called Richly Evocative, which featured exaggerated examples of hackneyed publishers’ blurbs (at the time I had a job writing copy for Book Club Associates), this site no longer exists, but I’ve kept the name as it seems appropriate for a blog where I bang on about places I have been and things I have liked.
 I sincerely hope that it offers readers something more than a one-man nostalgia fest.